TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

   ➜  press h to show help
 ```

 It's a nice touch that the base path is reflected back in the local URL to use when previewing.
-Looks good.
+Everything looks good.
 The final step is to copy the content of the dist folder into the blog repo and commit the changes.
 I've embedded the app in an iframe below, or you can [open it directly]({% link /assets/dist/vite-bootstrap/index.html %}).

 {% include candid-iframe.html src="/assets/dist/vite-bootstrap/index.html" width="100%" height="fit-content" %}